-Edmund Burke
+- Edmund Burke

 18Through laziness, the rafters sag; because of idle hands, the house leaks.

-19A feast is made for laughter, wine makes life merry, and money is the answer for everything.
-20Do not revile the king even in your thoughts, or curse the rich in your bedroom, because a bird in the sky may carry your words, and a bird on the wing may report what you say.
-1 Ship your grain across the sea; after many days you may receive a return.
+19 A feast is made for laughter, wine makes life merry, and money is the answer for everything.
+20 Do not revile the king even in your thoughts, or curse the rich in your bedroom, because a bird in the sky may carry your words, and a bird on the wing may report what you say.

+11 Ship your grain across the sea; after many days you may receive a return.

 2Invest in seven ventures, yes, in eight; you do not know what disaster may come upon the land.

 3If clouds are full of water, they pour rain on the earth.
 Whether a tree falls to the south or to the north, in the place where it falls, there it will lie.

 4Whoever watches the wind will not plant; whoever looks at the clouds will not reap.

 5As you do not know the path of the wind, or how the body is formed in a mother's womb, so you cannot understand the work of God, the Maker of all things.

-6Sow your seed in the morning, and at evening let your hands not be idle, for you do not know which will succeed, whether this or that, or whether both will do equally well.
+"Sow your seed in the morning, and at evening let your hands not be idle, for you do not know which will succeed, whether this or that, or whether both will do equally well.

 What attitude to life is described?

+What hope, if any, does the writer discover?

+How do these words resonate with you?

 How does this challenge your view on what you are living for at present?

-Turn over to read what Jacky Hodges ... thinks about investing wisely
+Turn over to read what Jacky Hodges thinks about investing wisely ...